priiduneemre/dotfiles/README.md

 ln -s ~/dotfiles/.config/Code/User/settings.json ~/.config/Code/User/settings.json
 ```

+> [!TIP]
-💡 **Tip**: Merge your existing preferences into the dotfiles pulled from the repository.
+> Merge your existing preferences into the dotfiles pulled from the repository.
 Then, replace
-your original files with the symlinks.
+> your original files with symlinks.

 ## Feedback